Lipitor side effects include

 Policosanol and ZOCOR were found to be equally effective in lowering cholesterol during an eight week study...but policosanol also significantly increased HDL-cholesterol levels and Zocor did not."

-The combined LDL reduction and HDL increase can produce dramatic improvements in the LDL to HDL ratio, which lowers risk of a heart attack or stroke!
+The combined increase in HDL cholesterol, coupled with a lowering of LDL cholesterol can produce dramatic improvements in the LDL to HDL ratio, which lowers risk of a heart attack or stroke!

 Recent clinical research has also shown additional heart health benefits, including;